Using Your Community’s Laundry Room Equipment

 Step By Step Instructions

 Video not working properly?
-Here’s how to properly load your front load washing machines:
+Here’s how to properly load your top load washing machines:

-While it seems easy and obvious, many people still overload their laundry room’s front load washers.
+While it seems easy and obvious, many people still overload their laundry room’s top load washers.

 Using Other Laundry Room Equipment